JohnnyCon/blue-rails-curriculum/README.md

 ## Overview

-The following curriculum and content was created for the [Code Chicago] "Beginning Ruby on Rails" course at [Blue1647].
-The class includes 66 hours of in-class lectures and hands-on labs spanning 11 consecutive weeks.
+The following curriculum and content was created for the [Code Chicago] "Beginning Ruby on Rails" course at [Blue1647] by [@johnnycon].
+The class includes 66 hours of in-class lectures and hands-on labs spanning 11 weeks.

 ## Pre-requisites